terryyin/rubygem_digger/notebook/Paper.md

 ## Terms

-**Data science process** When doing the research, I use the data science process defined by Hayes (2014).
-It includes: raw data collection, data processing, data cleaning, exploratory data analysis (EDA), machine learning and build data product.
+**Data science process** In this work I use the data science process defined by Hayes (2014).
+It includes: raw data collection, data processing, data cleaning, exploratory data analysis (EDA), machine learning and final data product.

 ![](process.png)

-**Ruby programming language** is a programming language designed by Matsumoto (2002) in the mid-1990s.
+**Ruby** is a programming language designed by Matsumoto (2002) in the mid-1990s.

 **Ruby on Rails** is a web application framework implemented in Ruby (Bächle et al. 2007)

-**Python programming language** is a programming language designed by Van Rossum (2007).
-It's widely used in data science.
-It has many open software tools to support data processing tasks and machine learning.
+**Python** is a programming language designed by Van Rossum (2007) in early 1990s.
+It is currently very popular in data science.
+It has many open software tools supporting data processing tasks and machine learning.

 **Code Smells** are the symptoms of poor design and implementation choices (Fowler et al. 1999).

 **Software Metrics**:

-* **NLOC**: The net length of source code, is the lines of source code excluding the comments and empty lines.
+* **NLOC**: The net length of source code, i.e number of lines of source code excluding comments and empty lines.
 (Gilb 977)

 * **Cyclomatic Complexity**: is a measurement of how complicated a software routine is (McCabe 1976).
-  It measures  the number of linearly-independent paths is the source code.
+  It measures the number of linearly-independent paths in the source code.
-  It's typically applied on the function or method level.
+  It is typically applied at the function or method level.
   I will use CCN for Cyclomatic Complexity Number.

 **RubyGems terms**

 To avoid confusion, I used the following terms when describing a software package on RubyGems:

-* A **Gem** is a software project hosted by RubyGems.org.
+* A **Gem** is a software project hosted on RubyGems.org.
   It has a unique name and may have multiple versions.
 * A **version** is one snapshot of the code that has a version number.
   We will sometimes also call it a "**Release**"
-* A **package** the cohesive data related to one version of a gem.
+* A **package** is a cohesive data related to one version of a gem.
   It includes the specification and all the code.
   One thing needs to be emphasized is a package's file extension is `.gem`.